|(Cover art by John Perlock)|

 Butter and eat while still warm.

-Here's some info. and a recipe for the saffron tea.
-In the story, because the weather has gotten cold, Kiki reminisces about having saffron tea with her mother and wishes she had paid more attention to her mother's talents.
-Kiki describes the tea as "thick" so perhaps the saffron tea recipe is closer to this one.
+In the story, because the weather has gotten cold, Kiki reminisces on having saffron tea with her mother and wishes she had paid more attention to her mother's talents.
+Kiki describes the tea as "thick" so I've made a milk tea version which you can find the recipe for here.
+Here's some information on the benefits on saffron tea.

 Meatballs in Tomato Sauce